Sajeed A.

-Sajeed A is a Mumbai-based television producer, filmmaker and screenwriter, in addition to being a mastermind behind many hit series on MTV.

-MTV Girls Night Out, India's first horror reality show which was directed by him won the Best Reality Show in Asian Television Awards, Singapore, 2011.

-His directorial debut in films was the award-winning short film Buddha Never Smiled and his full length Malayalam feature Goodbye December is slated for 2012 release.
+Sajeed A is a Mumbai-based television producer, filmmaker and screenwriter.
+He has been involved with several series on MTV, including MTV Girls Night Out, India's first horror reality show which won the Best Reality Show in Asian Television Awards, Singapore, 2011.
+His directorial debut in films was the short film Buddha Never Smiled.

 Career

-Sajeed A. began his career with MTV India as a trainee producer and went on to associate and produce/direct some of the most popular shows and promos on MTV – Fully Faltoo, Most Wanted, LoveLine, VJ Profiles, Eat This, Dance Crew and directed heavy duty outdoor concerts like MTV Music Summit and has associated with concerts like Deep Purple, Bryan Adams, MC Hammer etc. and Events like Style Awards, MTV Immies and the smash hit humour reality MTV Bakra.
-The Bakra association was pretty long and his partnership with funny man Cyrus Broacha went on for a decade.
+Sajeed A. began his career with MTV India as a trainee producer, and he went on to associate and produce/direct some of the most popular shows and promos on MTV – Fully Faltoo, Most Wanted, LoveLine, VJ Profiles, Eat This, Dance Crew.
+He also directed heavy duty outdoor concerts like MTV Music Summit, and has associated with concerts like Deep Purple, Bryan Adams, MC Hammer etc., as well as Events like Style Awards, MTV Immies and the humour reality MTV Bakra.
+The Bakra association was pretty long, and his partnership with Cyrus Broacha went on for a decade.

 His last directorial outing for TV was MTV Girls Night Out produced by Miditech for MTV India and it went on to win Best Reality Show at the Asian Television Awards, Singapore, 2011.
 It also won the Indian Television Academy award in the Best Thriller category.
 MTV Girls Night Out was Indian television's first foray into the horror reality genre.

 Sajeed A. was also the creative director for the show MTV LoudLess, the Indian adaptation of the popular Japanese game show Silent Library.